Ruth Wee

-In collaboration with PhD students Jing Liu and Siqi Xie, I developed a prompt engineering framework to improve Gemini's (2.5 Flash-Lite) annotation of child-adult dialogues in English.
-The dialogues were taken from the CHILDES corpus.
+In collaboration with PhD students Jing Liu and Siqi Xie, I developed a prompt engineering framework for annotating child-adult dialogues from the CHILDES corpus.

 This work represents the first stage of a larger pipeline.
 Later stages, including supervised fine-tuning (SFT) and additional model evaluation, will be carried out by the research team.